Post

 🏗️ Information Architecture

-1. Transaction Layer – Core workflows: scan, payment, receipt
+1. Transaction Layer – Scan, add, payment, receipt

-2. Operations Layer – Shift logs, returns, staff performance
+2. Operations Layer – Shifts, refunds, staff tasks

-3. Analytics Layer – Reports, KPIs, revenue insights
+3. Analytics Layer – KPIs, reports, insights integration with reporting system

 🎨 Design Evolution

-• Streamlined transaction workflow (scan → pay → receipt)
+• Streamlined workflow: scan → pay → receipt

 • Real-time dashboard and customizable views

-• Accessible color palette and 44px touch targets
+• 44px touch targets + high-contrast color palette

 1️⃣ Wireframes